Long-Lasting DIY Beeswax Tea Light Candles

 How do you make tea light candles at home?

-Tea lights candles are fairly easy to make at home and the result is truly beautiful.
-The process is very similar to making scented beeswax candles, but with a few key differences.
+Tea light candles are fairly easy to make at home, and the result is truly beautiful.
+The process is very similar to making scented beeswax candles but has a few key differences.

 Not in my opinion, which is one reason why I choose a blend of yellow beeswax pastilles and coconut oil to make tea light candles.
-Combined they create soft yellow color, subtle sweet honey scent, and a long-lasting burn.
+Combined, they create a soft yellow color, a subtle sweet honey scent, and a long-lasting burn.

 Related To: What’s The Best Candle Wax Type